 - Antidiabetic properties.
 Studies in humans have shown that radishes can boost glucose metabolism and regulate insulin.
 So they’re likely also to have a similar impact for dogs.

 As a bonus, the rough texture of radishes may help to remove dental plaque from your dog’s teeth.

 Raw radishes are best avoided if your dog has a thyroid condition.
 They contain a naturally occurring compound called goitrogen.
 When this is consumed in high quantities, it can impact on thyroid function.
 The cooking process, however, deactivates this compound.

 While these vegetables are non-toxic, they are relatively high in sugar and starchy carbohydrates.
 For this reason, root vegetables should only be given as the occasional treat, rather than as a regular part of your dog’s diet.
 This is especially important if your dog is already eating a dog food that contains root vegetables.

 There are some root veggies that should be avoided.
 Garlic and onion, for example, are both highly toxic to dogs.
-There is also some evidence that certain non-toxic vegetables, such as sweet potatoes, may be linked with cardiac disease in dogs.

 Providing your dog is a fan of the flavour, radishes make a low-calorie and healthy treat.
 This root veggie is non-toxic and can offer various nutritional benefits.